Minicozzi to Show How Land Use Decisions Can Create a Strong Local Economy

 Following his talk, Minicozzi will respond to questions from the audience and should also be available to continue the conversation afterwards.
 His next stop is the City of Benicia, where he will be giving a keynote talk that same evening.

 Save your spot by registering today.
-The Davis Futures Forum, a Cool Davis working group, is organizing this presentation as the latest in an ongoing series now in its third year.
+The Davis Futures Forum, a Cool Davis working group, is organizing this presentation as the latest in an ongoing series now in its fifth year.

 Data-driven, fiscal approach to local planning